-A recent client project involved customizing the AgentPress Pro theme, which does not have a Communities custom post type in the theme.
+A recent client project involved customizing the AgentPress Pro theme, which does not have a Communities custom post type in the theme (like the Winning Agent theme has).
 The client asked if I could add that feature to their site.
 I had two choices, either add the custom post type directly to the theme or add it via a plugin.

 There are valid arguments for each case, but the consensus is that unless it is a heavily customized theme, where switching to a different theme would not be an option, you should use a plugin.

 So rather than customize the AgentPress Pro theme – I wrote a plugin.
 In addition to the reason cited above, it also provides flexibility to add features going forward to the plugin, like support for Categories, Tags and custom taxonomies.
 If I had built that into the theme, then it would require modifying the theme again.
 That’s fine for one client, but what if I had several clients? or decided to offer this custom theme to everyone?
 You see where I’m going with this.
 If it’s in a plugin, all I have to do is update the plugin and voila, users have an easy way to update their version from the WordPress plugin repository.